Joseph-Alp/Chem-308-Portfolio/MLW3a.md

 # PIB Using TISE

 Below is a continuation of the work from Week 2, involving the PIB system.
 Only continuing to tweak the code and variables.
+As no new fundamental information is covered in this section, please read the code comments notated by "%" for any details.

 ```Matlab
 function PIB( n ) % n is the number of eigenvalues